It was another record-breaking year for the e-commerce giant, Amazon.

 These again offer a range of customization options in terms of the ad image and text.

-Embrace the Challenge of Amazon Marketing This Year
+Embrace the Challenges of Amazon Advertising This Year

 There’s nothing like the feeling of overcoming a difficult challenge.